Is the Choco Taco coming back? Klondike hints at future of discontinued treat

 “I knew you loved me, but not THIS much.
 While I reflect on this outpouring of support, we are discussing next steps, including what to do with the last 912 (we counted) tacos at HQ,” a Thursday tweet, from the view of the Choco Taco, read.

-That return was short-lived though.
-A spokesperson for Klondike told Nexstar that, “Over the past 2 years, we have experienced an unprecedented spike in demand across our portfolio and have had to make very tough decisions to ensure availability of our full portfolio nationwide.
+That return was short-lived, though.
+A spokesperson for Klondike told Nexstar, “Over the past 2 years, we have experienced an unprecedented spike in demand across our portfolio and have had to make very tough decisions to ensure availability of our full portfolio nationwide.
 A necessary but unfortunate part of this process is that we sometimes must discontinue products, even a beloved item like Choco Taco.”

 You may still be able to find Choco Tacos at retailers as they sell through their remaining inventory.